Roll cores for labels

 Quality product core

 Roll cores are not only required for printing labels, but also for winding paper, photo paper or film.
 The dust-free winding core required here is characterised by its high dimensional stability and special surface treatment.
-It is dried according to strict procedures and therefore has a balanced moisture content.
+Additionally, it is dried according to strict procedures and therefore has a balanced moisture content.
 The roll cores must fulfil numerous quality criteria to ensure that there are no failures when the stickers or booklet labels are dispensed.
 These include:

 - Gluing